 Best of mixtape AskMes? [more inside]

 This is probably a stupid question but is there a way to shield anonymous AskMe questions from google searches?
 It's a medical question about a very sensitive family matter and I'd hate to have any family member EVER stumble upon all the background details of my inquiry.

 I have a question for AskMe but I feel like I've read something similar at some point on Ask in the past and am at a complete loss in terms of locating it. [more inside]

 Is there any way to view Popular Favorites for a given tag- for example, sorting posts tagged with 'books' in order from most to least favorited?
 If not, could there be? [more inside]

 The sidebar (see Apr 12) featured this post, in which someone's seemingly obscure question was answered in just six minutes.
 I think MY experience was even more amazing (as my question was more obscure), though it did take Gator an hour and ten minutes to cough up an answer.
 What are some other AskMe Astounding Stories of Snappy Answers to Obscure Questions?

+I noticed that in this Ask Me thread, the original poster marked one of his responses as best answer.
 Does this happen a lot and I've just never noticed it before?
 I'm not sure it's worth changing, just sorta ... odd.

 Hey!
 Have you taken a look at the MeFi Wiki travel guides lately?
 As lots of MeFites of the Northern Hemispheric persuasion are gearing up for summer vacations, it would be great to have folks contributing again to the travel wiki by updating with travel AskMe threads.
-(Previously
+(Previously).